-NOAA Fisheries has awarded more than $2.3 million to partners around the country to support 13 innovative bycatch reduction research projects through its Bycatch Reduction Engineering Program.
+NOAA Fisheries has awarded $2.2 million to partners around the country to support 12 innovative bycatch reduction research projects through its Bycatch Reduction Engineering Program.

 Bycatch is catch that fishermen do not want, cannot sell, or are not allowed to keep.
 Bycatch of various species—fish, marine mammals, or turtles—can have significant biological, economic, and social impacts.
 Preventing and reducing bycatch is a shared goal of fisheries managers, the fishing industry, and the environmental community.